DataDog/integrations-extras/split/README.md

 Split data should be flowing into Datadog.

-### RUM Feature Flag Tracking
+### Feature Flag Tracking integration
-Split's Feature Flag Tracking integration enriches your RUM data with your feature flags so you can get visibility into performance monitoring and behavioral changes.
-Determine which users are shown a user experience and if it is negatively affecting the user's performance
+Split's feature flag tracking integration enriches your RUM data with your feature flags to provide visibility into performance monitoring and behavioral changes.
+Determine which users are shown a user experience and if it is negatively affecting the user's performance.

 Feature flag tracking is available in the RUM Browser SDK.
-For detailed set up instructions you can visit our guide to [get started with Feature Flag data collection][7]
+For detailed set up instructions, visit the [Getting started with Feature Flag data in RUM][7] guide.

-1. Update your Browser RUM SDK version >= 4.25.0.
+1. Update your Browser RUM SDK version to 4.25.0 or above.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.
-3. Initialize Split's SDK and and create an impression listener reporting feature flags evaluations to Datadog using the following snippet of code
+3. Initialize Split's SDK and create an impression listener reporting feature flag evaluations to Datadog using the following snippet of code.

 ```javascript
 const factory = SplitFactory({